daincoding/musicpage/README.md

-Basic HTML CSS Page Project
+Basic HTML CSS Page Project and a tiny bit of JS